Croix du Nord

-Croix du Nord (クロワデュノール, Kurowadyunōru) is an active Japanese Thoroughbred racehorse best known for winning the 2024 Hopeful Stakes and the 2025 Tōkyō Yūshun.
+Croix du Nord (クロワデュノール, Kurowa Dyu Nōru) is an active Japanese Thoroughbred racehorse best known for winning the 2024 Hopeful Stakes and the 2025 Tōkyō Yūshun.
 He won the JRA Award for Best Two-Year-Old Colt in 2024.

 His name means "northern cross" in French.

 Background

 His dam, Rising Cross, a British racehorse foaled in 2003, was bred from the mare Woodrising and the stallion Cape Cross.
 As a yearling, she was purchased for €20,000 by agent David Minton and entered into the ownership of Dave Nevison (Heading for the Rocks Partnership), being sent into training with John Best.
 Known for her petite stature, measuring just 14.3 hands, more akin to a pony, she showed promise on the track.
 In her three-year-old season (2006), she finished second to Alexandrova in the Epsom Oaks, after which ownership transferred to Gary Tanaka.
 That year, Rising Cross placed third in the Irish Oaks and went on to win the Park Hill Stakes.
 Her female lineage was noted for strong performances over middle to long distances.
 In 2008, Rising Cross was imported to Japan.
 One of her notable Japanese-bred offspring was Earthrise, sired by Manhattan Cafe, foaled in 2012; Earthrise finished second in the 2015 Flower Cup, and placed in both the 2016 Aichi Hai and the 2017 Mermaid Stakes.
 In 2022, Rising Cross foaled Croix du Nord, sired by Kitasan Black.

 Croix du Nord was in the fourth crop of Kitasan Black, before the impact of Kitasan Black's most famous offspring, Equinox, became apparent.
 By 2021, Kitasan Black’s stud fee had fallen to a career-low of ¥3,000,000, yet the number of registered foals increased by sixteen from the previous generation, totaling seventy.